itsfrank/MinecraftHDL/README.md

 endmodule
 ```

-When synthesized through Minecraft HDL if produces this circuit:
+When synthesized through Minecraft HDL it produces this circuit:

 ![4to1mux][mux4_short]